Stoicism for the modern world, death to the self-help book industry, and a healthy scepticism towards social media.

 In the age of the sovereign professional, the Commute often disappears.
 Home and Office become one.

-According to the UK’s Office of National Statistics, 4.3 million people now work from home.
+UK’s Office of National Statistics, 4.3 million people now work from home.
 That’s 13.6% of the total workforce (both employed and self-employed).
 However, the data suggests that half (50.3%) of all self-employed people work from home, either wholly or using home as a base from which to visit clients.

 That’s a lot of home-offices.

 Continue reading “A place to live and work”

 The Art of Manliness blog offers top tips on dressing smart and casual … even when 29 is just a memory:

 At the same time, the Gentleman’s Gazette offers

 5 Business Casual Outfit Ideas, along with a cautionary 9 Reasons Dressing Down Is Overrated.